" />

 In 1910, John George was awarded the royal warrant as Cartographer to George V, and to three further sovereigns, which lapsed in 1962 on the death of his son.

 The German school of cartography was pre-eminent, and four generations of Bartholomews widened their knowledge by studying with the German masters.
-John Jr. studied for two years (1855) with Augustus Petermann.
+John Jnr studied for two years (1855) with Augustus Petermann.
 John George’s son Ian studied in Leipzig (1907-8) with Oswald Winkel.
 His grandson John Christopher carried on the tradition, studying with Eduard Imhof, the great Swiss cartographer, in Berne and Zurich in 1960, and his son John Eric followed in 1977 with Imhof’s pupil, Ernst Spiess.

 Photo of John (Ian) Bartholomew